OraOpenSource/apex-nitro/README.md

 [![npm](https://img.shields.io/npm/v/apex-nitro.svg)](https://www.npmjs.com/package/apex-nitro) [![Build Status](https://travis-ci.org/OraOpenSource/apex-nitro.svg?branch=master)](https://travis-ci.org/OraOpenSource/apex-nitro) [![Dependency Status](https://david-dm.org/OraOpenSource/apex-nitro.svg)](https://david-dm.org/OraOpenSource/apex-nitro) [![XO code style](https://img.shields.io/badge/code_style-XO-5ed9c7.svg)](https://github.com/sindresorhus/xo)

+APEX developers of all skills inevitably have to write JavaScript and CSS.
+Do you feel the learning curve to be steep?
+That is 100% normal.
+Barely any guidelines exist within APEX to learn the fundamentals of these languages.
+Let’s fix that.

+APEX Nitro takes your front-end development to the next level by reducing mundane tasks, boosting performance, modularizing code, enhancing teamwork and more.

 ## What APEX Nitro is
-APEX Nitro is a command line tool that runs in the background while you develop an APEX Application.

-While running, it watches for local static file (e.g. `js`, `css`) modifications inside of a given directory, compiles them into a better format and sends them back to your APEX application seamlessly.
+APEX Nitro is a tool that runs in the background while you develop an APEX Application, watching for local static file (e.g. `js`, `css`) modifications inside of a given directory, compiling them into a better format and sending them back to your APEX application seamlessly.
 It makes front-end coding faster by syncing these local files to your APEX application in real-time.

-APEX Nitro also makes front-end development easier by establishing clear guidelines and by enforcing good programming practices.
-It starts by streamlining CSS and JavaScript and by entirely eliminating the (bad) practice of inline coding.
-Your APEX application benefits from an efficient 100% file-based approach.
+APEX Nitro also establishes clear front-end guidelines and enforces good programming practices.
+It streamlines JavaScript and CSS by eliminating the *bad* practice of inline coding, so your APEX application benefits from an efficient 100% file-based approach.

 ### What APEX Nitro does
 - Browser Synchronization